pjc0247/RiniDic/readme.md

 ====

 No more `KeyNotFoundException`.<br>
-The only dictionary which knows what you wants.
+The only dictionary which knows what you want.

 ```cs